lucidlemon/paradeiser/README.md

 ## Changelog

+### v 0.3.0
+Changing the dropdown from `span` to `div` to act like we care about validation as proposed in #13.
+Refactoring the scss again, now only one file as every variable is set to !default anyhow and can be overwritten pretty easily and documented every relevant part.

 ### v 0.2.5.
 As suggested in #9 hiding on scrolling is now implemented with [Headroom.js](https://github.com/WickyNilliams/headroom.js), but there are still bugs with the overflow menu.
 If you don't use the overflow though, you can get a [demo here](demo/demo4.html).
 I included headroom.js via the Cloudflare CDN, so no additional download is needed.
 Paradeiser itself stays JS free.